-Incentive programs to reduce consumptive use of water within the District to meet the goals and objectives of this IMP.
+NeDNR and/or the SPNRD intend to establish, implement, and/or continue financial or other incentive programs to reduce consumptive use of water within the SPNRD to meet the goals and objectives of this IMP.

 A. State or Federal Programs